-Significant medical needs must be supported at the time of application by a letter from a GP, hospital consultant or other medical professional indicating how a pupil's medical condition relates to the school preference.
-Exceptional family circumstances must be supported at the time of the application by a letter from a supporting agency (eg Social Worker or Family Support Worker) indicating how the circumstances relate to school preference.
+Significant medical needs must be supported at the time of application by a letter from a GP, hospital consultant or other medical professional indicating how a pupil's medical condition

 Residence is defined as the normal family address where the child resides.
 The qualification date is the closing date for applications.
 Where parents live at separate addresses and have joint custody, the address used will be the one where the child spends the main part of the school week (i.e. Sunday night to Thursday night inclusive).
 Childcare arrangements involving relatives' addresses do not qualify as normal family addresses for this purpose unless there is a court Residence Order in place.